 When I moved to Portugal, I knew there would be some cultural differences, language barriers, and challenges in adapting to a new way of life.
 But I wasn’t prepared for finding the most incredible new community I could ever hope for.
 We’ve made amazing friends, connected with local shop owners, and discovered a wealth of scattered information.

-This information was collected over the past two years from that wonderful community.
+This information has been collected since 2023 from that wonderful community.
 I hope it’s helpful to you.

 This blog is broken down into the 5 categories below and in the right side panel.